noherczeg/simple-openapi-to-typescript/README.md

 - it won't generate sophisticated classes and services

 For examples please check the [examples](./examples) folder.

+### File names for Paths
+Since OpenAPI does not specify any mandatory field which would serve as a unique identifier for Paths, the current algorithm produces files names (converted to Pascal Case) from:
+- If available: `operationId`
+- Otherwise if available: `summary`
+- As a fallback, if none of the above are available we create a special name.

+> Please refer to: [namings.js: operationName()](./src/utils/naming.js) for full details.

 ## Compatibility
 - [Version 3.0.2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md)